kazukiminemura/golf_advisor/Readme.md

 ## Web Chat and Video Demo

 A minimal Flask application is included to display reference and test videos next to a chat window.
+The server runs the OpenPose model (`human-pose-estimation-0001.xml` by default) to overlay detected joints on both videos and computes a swing difference score which is shown above the players.
-Place your videos as `data/reference.mp4` and `data/current.mp4`, then run:
+Place your videos as `data/reference.mp4` and `data/current.mp4`, ensure the model XML file is available in the project root, then run:

 ```bash
 pip install -r requirements.txt